 By embedding these problem solving principles into the decision making processes within any organisation the conflict between the 3C’s is not only reduced but harnessed for greater creativity, productivity, enhanced morale, and personal growth.

 This is a key to unlocking sustainable high performance in any organisation.

 Keep up to date with the latest articles and news on High Performance through Engagement by subscribing.

 Want to learn more about Interest Based Problem Solving?
 Ask us about our HPtE Improvement Team Training or HPtE Improvement Team Problem Solving workshops.
-Contact Karl or Richard via direct message on LinkedIn.
+Contact Karl via direct message on LinkedIn.